MakeSchool-Tutorials/Makestagram-Swift-V3/P09-Refactoring-Stringly-Typed-Code/content.md

 self.performSegue(withIdentifier: "toCreateUsername", sender: self)
 ```

+Two letters off!
 You can see how these mistakes are very easy to make.
-Let's take a look at the two most common ways of protecting ourselves from stringly typed code: static constants and enums!
+Let's take a look at the two most common ways of protecting ourselves from stringly-typed code: static constants and enums!

 ## Creating Constants